 - Re-coat the apples in the caramel and refrigerate again.
 Add coconut milk to caramel as needed to thin it for dipping/drizzling.

 Once the caramel apples are ready, you can add even more fun by drizzling some melted dark chocolate over them or sprinkling them with shredded coconut or your favorite chopped nuts.
-I hope you enjoy these as much as I do!

 Get FREE Access!